rperbichi/Startup/README.md

     - We use fetch to return the value from the server.
     - Service makes the application dynamic.
     - Exchange data between applications and systems.

+# Simon DB:

+    - Databases are used to store and organize data.
+    - A database is a collection of information.
+    - Provides a central place for information.
+    - Benefits of databases:
+        - Reliability.
+        - Accessibility.
+        - Security.